← Articles

 A simple pre-sign checklist

-• Scope: Is deliverables language specific enough to avoid “unlimited” expectations?
+• Scope: Are deliverables specific enough to avoid “unlimited” expectations?

 • Change control: Are changes required to be written and priced?

-• Payment: Are timing, late fees, and cancellation/refund terms workable?
+• Payment: Are timing, chargebacks, and cancellation/refund terms workable?

 • Liability cap: Is there a reasonable cap?
 Are carve-outs acceptable?

-• Indemnity: Is it limited to your negligence/wrongdoing, or is it broader?
+• Indemnity: Is it limited to your wrongdoing, or is it broader?

 • Insurance: Do you actually carry what the contract requires (limits/endorsements)?